thelastoutpostworkshop/gpio_viewer/README.md

 https://youtu.be/UxkOosaNohU

 ### Installation
->ℹ️ Make sure you have the latest ESP32 by Espressif Systems in your Board Manager<br>
+>ℹ️ Make sure you have the latest ESP32 boards by Espressif Systems in your Board Manager<br>

 #### Arduino IDE (Version 2)